vitordeoliveira/RustBook/chapter_15/README.md

 In addition, we’ll cover the interior mutability pattern where an immutable type exposes an API for mutating an interior value.
 We’ll also discuss reference cycles: how they can leak memory and how to prevent them.

+## Box

+### You’ll use them most often in these situations

+- When you have a type whose size can’t be known at compile time and you want to use a value of that type in a context that requires an exact size
+- When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so
+- When you want to own a value and you care only that it’s a type that implements a particular trait rather than being of a specific type